sammotea/accidentalCreative/src/markdown/projects/writing/covid/introductionForStrangers.md

 My goal was to protect and educate those I love.
 I had a [pretty good track-record](emailWarning).

 I failed.
 My Mum never read any of it.
-I then quit while I was behind.
+I quit while I was behind.

 Oh well.
 [What does COVID do?](symptoms)